Can LLMs Grasp Implicit Cultural Values? Benchmarking LLMs' Cultural Intelligence with CQ-Bench

-In {\methodname}, each story incorporates five cultural values randomly selected from a list generated in three distinct settings: \begin{compactitem} \item \textbf{Random Setting}: Aligning with previous research \citep{li_culturellm_2024}, which utilizes a subset of 50 values from the WVS, we randomly select 5 statements from this subset and assign each a random attitude to form cultural values. \item \textbf{Category-Specific Setting}: We expand the subset to include 23–28 statements per category: political, religious, social, and ethical.
+In {\methodname}, each conversation story features 4–5 characters, with randomly selected cultural values implicitly embedded in the narrative.
+We consider three distinct settings: \begin{itemize}[nosep,leftmargin=1em,labelwidth=*,align=left] \item \textbf{Random Setting}: Aligning with previous research \citep{li_culturellm_2024}, which utilizes a subset of 50 values from the WVS, we randomly select 5 statements from this subset and assign each a random attitude shared by all characters to form cultural values.

+\item \textbf{Category-Specific Setting}: We expand the subset to include 23–28 statements per category: political, religious, social, and ethical.
 To assess whether domain-specific focus enhances cultural value comprehension, we select five statements from one category at a time and assign a random attitude.
-The detailed statistics of category-specific values are shown in Appendix \ref{sec:app:story_gen}. \item \textbf{Multiple Attitude Setting}: The first two settings require consistency in attitude reflection throughout the story.
-In contrast, this setting assigns each character a distinct attitude toward the selected values, fostering diverse perspectives and enhancing complexity.
+The detailed statistics of category-specific values are shown in Appendix \ref{sec:app:story_gen}. \item \textbf{Multiple Attitude Setting}: In contrast to first two settings, this setting assigns each character a distinct attitude toward the selected values, fostering diverse perspectives and enhancing complexity.
 For example, in the first two settings, one value could be \textit{Work is a duty towards the society -- agree}.
-In the multiple attitude setting, the values could be \textit{Alice: Work is a duty towards the society -- agree} and \textit{Raj: Work is a duty towards the society -- disagree}. \end{compactitem}
+In the multiple attitude setting, the values could be \textit{Alice: Work is a duty towards the society -- agree} and \textit{Raj: Work is a duty towards the society -- disagree}.